By-Nordenfelt-AB/lulo/README.md

 # lulo

-lulo is a tiny plugin based framework for working with AWS CloudFormation Custom Resources. lolu itself doesn't do much but is easily extended by registering plugins.
+lulo is a tiny plugin based framework for working with AWS CloudFormation Custom Resources. lulo itself doesn't do much but is easily extended by registering plugins.

 ## Installation
 ```